 The dog wagged his tail and ran off.
 Ildikó recalled a tree branch hitting her across her head.
 She thought she had died, but her attacker must’ve rendered her unconscious instead and brought her here.
 She was thankful she wasn’t chained but confused about why not.
 As she surveyed her foreign surroundings, a TV mounted to a tree switched to a broadcast of Loki and Raven.

 “Hello, Ildikó,” Raven greeted warmly.
 “Are you ready to join the game?”

 “Who are you?”
 Ildikó demand.
 Loki and Raven looked similar to her, but they had beige skin and black hair, while Ildikó’s was purple, prompting her to ask, “What are you?”

-“None of that matters,” Loki said.
+“None of that matters,” Loki said, waving her off.
 “What matters is that six people on this train are dead, and someone among you is bringing them back to life.
 To get home, you must solve the mystery of who’s resurrecting everyone.”

 Ildikó clenched her fists.
 “You dare challenge me.”